Pir Vilayat Inayat Khan

 Shortly after, Pir Vilayat’s son and successor, Pir Zia Inayat-Khan, wrote: One of his favorite practices is to meditate looking up into the stars at night.
 I think if you do so you’ll find the imprint of his spirit, as he always reminded us that the physical body is only the hard core of a larger identity, of which one of the dimensions is the aura, which pervades space at the astounding speed of 186,000 miles per second and is the means whereby the personality, the sum of one’s experience, is sublimated, subtilized and radiated into the heavens to become a ripple within the great wave interference pattern of the galaxies.
 We can discover Pir Vilayat truly in that great moiré of the heavens.
 The signature of our beloved Pir's inimitable spirit is inscribed in the starry sky.

-This article is hosted on the Universel website, home of a Course in Meditation by Pir Vilayat, and many other resources relevant to his work.
+This article used to be hosted on the Universel website, home of a Course in Meditation by Pir Vilayat, and many other resources relevant to his work.